xueyuanhuang/sol-jupiter-drip/README.md

 ## C. Setup
 - Copy the example env and fill in your values:
   - `cp .env.example .env`
+  - *.env is a local configuration file for your secrets.
+Never commit this file to Git!*
 - Edit `.env`:
   - Provide your 24-word mnemonic (`SOLANA_MNEMONIC` or `MNEMONIC`)
   - Provide your `JUP_API_KEY`